enaughton/enaughton/README.md

-- 🔭 I’m currently working on getting a full time developer job
+- 🔭 I’m currently looking for full time developer work
 - 🌱 I’m currently learning all the time
 - 🤔 I’m looking for help with getting a developer job
 - 💬 Ask me about #CoderDads
 - 😄 Pronouns: he/him